librasoft-fr/proftpd-sftp/README.md

   - Timezone(ex.
 Europe/Paris) (optional)
 - SFTP_AUTH_METHODS
   - SFTPAuthMethods(publickey, password, or publickey+password) (default:publickey) (optional)
+- SFTP_MAX_INSTANCES
+  - The MaxInstances directive configures the maximum number of child (session) processes that may be spawned by the proftpd daemon process when running with "ServerType standalone" configured.
+The directive has no effect when proftpd is configured with "ServerType inetd".
+- SFTP_TIMEOUT_NO_TRANSFER
+  - The TimeoutNoTransfer directive configures the maximum number of seconds a client is allowed to spend connected, after authentication, without issuing a data transfer command which results in a data connection (i.e. sending/receiving a file, or requesting a directory listing).
+The maximum allowed seconds value is 65535 (18 hours).
+- SFTP_TIMEOUT_STALLED
+  - The TimeoutStalled directive sets the maximum number of seconds a data connection between proftpd and a client can exist but have no actual data transferred (i.e. "stalled").
+If the seconds parameter is set to zero, data transfers are allowed to stall indefinitely; note that this is not a recommended configuration.
+The maximum allowed seconds value is 65535 (18 hours).
+- SFTP_TIMEOUT_IDLE
+  - The TimeoutIdle directive configures the maximum number of seconds that proftpd will allow clients to stay connected without receiving any data on either the control or data connection.
+If data are received on either connection, the idle timer is reset.
+Setting TimeoutIdle to zero disables the idle timer completely, meaning that clients can stay connected forever, without sending data.
+Note: this is generally a very bad idea, as a "hung" TCP connection which is never properly disconnected (e.g. the remote network may have become disconnected from the Internet, etc) will cause a session process to never exit, until manually killed.
+This session process will thus linger, using up one of the MaxInstances as well as any of the other configured limits.
+The maximum allowed seconds value is 65535 (18 hours).

 ### Configuration file
 If you want modify configuration file(s), mount your file to these places.